 Inputs A & B, and the output, use a contiguous range of busses, starting with the one set via the parameters, and with the channel count set by the 'Width' parameter.
-For example, to crossfade stereo signals, set the Width to 2.

 The crossfade can be controlled by both a parameter and a CV, which are simply summed if both are in use.